charlenelyu/pro-mern-stack/README.md

 ### notes

+- Simple Routing
+  - To navigate between different views of the application, routing is needed.
+Routing links the state of the page to the URL in the browser.
+  - In order to affect routing, any page needs to be connected to something that the browser recognizes.
+In general, for SPAs, there are two ways to make this connection: hash-based and browser history.
+  - In this section, we’ll create two views, one for the issue list and another for a report section.
+We'll split the main page into two sections: a header section containing a navigation bar with hyperlinks to different views, and a contents section which will switch between the two views depending on the hyperlink selected.
+The navigation bar will remain regardless of the view that is shown.
+We’ll also ensure that the home page redirects to the issue list.
+    - Install React Router (`react-router-dom`).
+    - Create a placeholder component for the report view in a new file `IssueReport.jsx`.
+    - Create a component for the contents in a new file `Contents.jsx`.
+This component will be responsible for switching between views.
+      - React Router provides a component called `Route` to achieve routing between different components based on the hyperlink that is clicked.
+It takes in a property `path` specifying the route needs to match, and a property `component` specifying what needs to be shown when the path matches the URL in the browser.
+      - To redirect the home page to the issue list, we can further add a `Redirect` component.
+      - Add a message that is shown when none of the routes match.
+When the property `path` is not specified, it implies that it matches any path.
+      - All routes need to be enclosed in a wrapper component, which can be just a `<div>`.
+But to indicate that only one of these components needs to be shown, they should be enclosed in a `<Switch>` component.
+      - Note that the match is a prefix match, and only the first match’s component will be rendered.
+Therefore, the order of routes is also important.
+    - Create a component for the page that shows the navigation bar and the contents component in a new file `Page.jsx`.
+      - As for the navigation bar, we are going to use the `HashRouter`.
+For example, to match the `/issues` path, the URL will be `/#/issues`, where the first `/` is the one and only page of the SPA, `#` is the delimiter for the anchor, and `/issues` is the path of the route.
+    - In `App.jsx`, render the `Page` component instead of the original `IssueList` component into the DOM.
+Further, the page itself needs to be wrapped around a router, as all routing functionality must be within this for routing to work.
+    - Now, if we navigate to <localhost:8000>, the URL of the browser changes automatically to <http://localhost:8000/#/issues>.
+This is because of the `Redirect` route.

 ## Chapter 8

 In this chapter, I modularized the code by splitting the main file into multiple reusable pieces in both back-end and front-end.
 For the front-end code, I used Webpack to resolve dependencies, not only for the application’s own dependent modules, but also for third-party libraries, by "packing" these files into a few bundles.
 Apart from that, I learned how Webpack’s HMR increased productivity by injecting code into the browser incrementally, and refreshing the browser automatically on front-end code changes.
 Finally, I added support for debugging using source maps.